grbl/grbl/readme.txt

 * Configuration parameters stored in EEPROM and set via simple commands
 * Tested on very few (two) CNC rigs

+Limitations by design:
+* Limited GCode-support.
+Focus on the kind of GCode produced by CAM tools.
+Leave human GCoders frustrated.
+* No support for tool offsets (typically handled by CAM-tool)
+* No rotation axes, only x, y and z.

 Prioritized to-do:
 * Accelleration/decelleration
 * Spindle control